wcyz666/Online-VisTrails/README.md

 * ~~clean up: follow github: console logs and coffee generated files~~
 * ~~add submit button to replace return kepress event~~
 * add filter for user defined field
-* refactor the NodeSidebarView: extract the add input port form out as a stand alone view
+* ~~refactor the NodeSidebarView: extract the add input port form out as a stand alone view~~
-* clean up the nodeWithCentralTextfield tmpl
+* ~~clean up the nodeWithCentralTextfield tmpl~~
 * onCodeUpdate is useful?
 Maybe a better way to determine
-* add type informatin to the json result
+* add type informatin to the json result(custom fields already have this informatin, add for normal fields if needed in the future)